 Shellfish such as the pāua are found in the taihua/foreshore ecological band, and add their beautiful colours to our korowai.
 Pāua are our kaitiaki for the area between the high and low tide mark around the harbour coastline (sometimes referred to as the intertidal zone).
-This band includes sandy and rocky beach areas, as well as parts of the Port infrastructure.
+This band includes sandy and rocky beach areas, as well as the Port infrastructure.

 Pāua share this area with a number of important species.
-These include the pipi, kūaka (godwit), tōrea (pied oystercatcher) and tōrea tai (black oystercatcher), tuaki (cockle), and kūtai (green, blue and black mussel) which are key touchstone species for us this area.
+These include the pipi, kūaka (godwit), tōrea (pied oystercatcher) and tōrea tai (black oystercatcher), tuaki (cockle), neptune's necklace seaweed, and kūtai (green, blue and black mussel) which are key touchstone species for us this area.

 This ecological band will be a bountiful food basket of Whakaraupō/Lyttelton Harbour.
 Pāua will grow large and abundant, with pipi, and kūtai (mussels) growing further up the beach.
 These species continue to be well monitored and managed by Tangata Tiaki to ensure there is enough for everyone in the harbour to gather and share with their families.
+People often speak of the rock pools and being fascinated by the abundance of species.
+With better predator control kororā (white flippered penguins) extend their range and numbers utilising coastal slopes for nesting sites, and sea birds such as tītī (sooty shearwater) return to coastal headlands to breed.

 Both people and animals flock to the taihua/foreshore as they know it is healthy, with the presence of pollutants being minimal.
-Beaches are frequented by visitors and locals enjoying walks, family days out, and mahinga kai activities.
-Birds such as tōrea, tōrea tai, and kororā (white flipper penguin) are abundant.
+Beaches are frequented by visitors and locals enjoying swimming, walks, family days out, and mahinga kai activities.
+Birds such as tōrea, tōrea tai, kawau (shags) and kororā (white flipper penguin) are abundant.
 Our children paddle in the waters, and kūaka (godwit) feed on the many polychaetes and crustaceans.